KratosMultiphysics/Kratos/docs/pages/Kratos/Expressions/Utilities/Comb.md

 output_exp = [1, 4, 5, -1, 2, 6, 7, -1, 3, 8, 9, -1]
                 ---------     --------     --------
 ```
-This creates a lazy expression, hence it has a constant cost complexity irrespective of the data size (The expression won't be evaluated unless @ref Expression::Evaluate is called).
+The expression won't be evaluated unless `Expression::Evaluate` is called.

 ## Use case
-Following code snippet illustrates how the above example can be replicated.
 ```python
 import KratosMultiphysics as Kratos model = Kratos.Model()